-Silver Squill, Violet Squill, Leopard Lily, South African Scilla, Bluebell, and Wood Hyacinth
+Silver Squill, Violet Squill, Leopard Lily, South African Scilla, Bluebell, and, African Hyacinth, Wood Hyacinth

-Ledebouria socialis (Baker) Jessop is the correct and accepted name for this species of Ledebouria.
+Ledebouria socialis (Baker) Jessop is the accepted name for this species of Ledebouria.
 It was named and described as such by John Peter Jessop in Journal of South African Botany in 1970.
-It was first named Scilla socialis by John Gilbert Baker in Memoirs of the Botanical Survey of South Africa in Bulletin du Musee de Georgie in 1908.
+It was first named Scilla socialis by John Gilbert Baker in Refugium Botanicum in 1870 (PLUS 29 other Scilla species).

-I had two separate pages for both these plants, but then I decided to combine them into one.
+I had a separate page for both of these plants, but then I decided to combine them into one since they are both the same species.
 Most websites, especially those selling these plants, usually only show one.
 If you shop for these plants on Ebay, you will notice a few misnamed plants.
 They are misnamed because they bought them that way.
 With this page, I hope to show you the difference between two of the most commonly available Ledebouria socialis.
-I am certainly no expert, but I have friends that are.
-Thank goodness!
-I just enjoy growing plants and writing about my experiences.
+I am certainly no expert.

 I bought two plants from a member of the Facebook Group called Succulent Marketplace in October 2018.
 She said one of them was Ledebouria scilla paucifolia and the other was Ledebouria socialis violacea ‘Silver Squill’.
 Of course, I had to do some research…